 Load medplot package into library: library(medplot) This command will return something like "... there is no package called 'medplot'" if the installation of medplot failed for some reason.
 In that case you need to repeat medplot installation steps.

 Look into the library (folder) on your computer, where the medplot package is installed (e.g.: C:\Program Files\R\R-2.15.2\library\medplot ).
-You can retrieve the path of the folder by executing the command: path.package("medplot") In its subfolder called exdata, you should find the Excel files which you will use in your work: PlotTests.xlsm - plotting of test results PlotSymptoms.xlsm - plotting of symptoms found
+You can retrieve the path of the folder by executing the command: path.package("medplot") In its subfolder called exdata, you should find the Excel files which you will use in your work: PlotTests_shiny.xlsm - plotting of test results PlotSymptoms_shiny.xlsm - plotting of symptoms found

-Copy the appropriate Excel file to the folder where you keep the files you work on and open it.
-You have to click "Enable content" to enable macros and code that is used for functionality to work.
-If all is well, you will get a message that a "medplot toolbar" was created.
-You can find it under "Add-Ins" menu (under Excel 2010).
-Note: Different versions of Excel have different settings.
-Under Excel 2003, for example, it seems you have to set macro security lower than “high” for macros to work at all.

-If you do not see the RExcel tab, you might try manually running the “Activate RExcel Add-in” program, probably found under Start->Programs->statconn->RExcel.
-And then run the “RExcel with RCommander” icon that is placed on your desktop and answer affirmatively to the questions if you want to install RExcel add-in permanently.
-This seems to be necessary on some systems running Excel 2003.